Obama's top aide takes blame for U.S. absence in Paris march

 Denis McDonough said in a television interview that it was his decision not to send the president or a high-level American representative to the Jan.
 11 march, where the U.S. absence drew criticism.

 "We regret we didn't send someone more senior than our ambassador, that rests on me.
-That's my job," he said, speaking on NBC's "Today" programme.
+That's my job," he said, speaking on NBC's "Today" program.

 At the march, 44 foreign dignitaries joined French President Francois Hollande in leading more than a million people through Paris in a show of solidarity after Islamist militants killed 17 people in three days of attacks in the city.